-If you need to request the release of records pertaining to your child's participation in our program, please provide a formal 'Request for Information' in writing to the Seattle Parks and Recreation Community Center Coordinator.
-Seattle Parks and Recreation staff will clarify what information you are requesting and coordinate the release of the documents.
-Certain records pertaining to minors have legal restrictions on who can access them, what may need to be redacted prior to release, and may require 3rd party notification.
+To request records related to your child's participation in our program, please submit a formal written Request for Information to the Seattle Parks and Recreation Community Center Coordinator.
+Our staff will work with you to clarify the specific information you are requesting and coordinate the release of the documents.
+Please note that some records involving minors are subject to legal restrictions regarding access, may require redaction, and may necessitate notification to third parties before release.